-RISE WEST VIRGINIA HOUSING RESTORATION PROGRAM (WV-HRP)
+RISE West Virginia Housing Restoration Program (WV-HRP)

-Program is to provide housing assistance to LMI households impacted by the 2016 floods.
-West Virginia has allocated \$71,899,250 for this program which will offer different types of assistance for impacted home owners.
+Program Objective and Description: The primary focus of the RISE West Virginia Housing Restoration Program is to provide housing assistance to LMI households impacted by the 2016 floods.
+West Virginia has allocated \$82,676,800.01 million for this program which will offer different types of assistance for impacted homeowners.
 Assistance will be provided through multiple housing activities including, but not limited to, the repair, rehabilitation, reconstruction, and assistance with property elevation of impacted housing units.
 Additional objectives of the program will be to facilitate decent, safe, and sanitary housing in flood-impacted areas through these activities as well as ensuring this same housing for elderly and disabled populations.
 With the almost \$250 million in remaining unmet housing need attributed to 5,000 households across the state as a result of the flood it is critical for West Virginia to focus its recovery efforts on housing, particularly for vulnerable populations first.
 By prioritizing recovery funding this way West Virginia will return a sense of normalcy to life for those who continue to struggle with basic needs.